Date of Award

 Section one sets the larger conceptual stage of middle leadership by: (1) introducing Stan the archetypical Area Director, (2) describing an overarching concept of middle leadership, (3) exploring the challenges to that concept, and (4) providing two examples of middle leaders as viewed through the conceptual lens of middle leadership.
 Section two introduces decision making as a significant challenge to the Area Director and describes others’ attempts at addressing both middle leadership and the challenge of decision making in an organizational setting.
 Section three proposes a decision-making process based on Schön’s reflective conversation and the Johns model of reflection.
 Section four describes the artifact as a website and two blogs with the goals of providing current, and easily applicable information that is targeted at middle leaders.
 Section five delineates the artifact’s specifications.
 Section six provides summary and analysis including lessons learned and suggestions for further research.

 Sabella, James A., "Exploring Leadership in the Middle: an Application of Schon's Reflective Conversation—a Decision-Making Process for Assemblies of God World Missions Area Directors" (2019).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 304.